microsoft/fluentui/packages/react-popup/Spec.md

 ### PopupContent

-This componet renders the positioned HTML element and renders user provided children.
+This component renders the positioned HTML element and renders user provided children.
 Renders as `<div>` by default.

 ```typescript
 export interface PopupTriggerProps {